nikkhil160/nikhil/cltie2he500000al356cnd3db.md

 Who should purchase the '***The Ultimate Shopify Store Marketing Checklist'?****:* You should purchase book if you are

-* Just starting up a DTC Shopify Store
+* Just starting up a D2C eCommerce Shopify Store

 * A beginner can't figure out what you should do going forward

-* An e-commerce / DTC enthusiast
+* An e-commerce / D2C enthusiast

 * You like me, or my work and want to support me